-YMCA Chelmsford is a Christian charity – rooted in the local community and dedicated to meeting the needs of the children, young people and their families, and supporting them so they can develop and grow and achieve their goals in life.
+YMCA Essex is a Christian charity – rooted in the local community and dedicated to meeting the needs of the children, young people and their families, and supporting them so they can develop and grow and achieve their goals in life.

 This concern for others and determination to help them is central to our faith in Jesus Christ.
 We passionately believe that each and every person is precious and unique, and that they should have the chance to develop their own full potential in mind, body and spirit.
-YMCA Chelmsford is therefore committed to giving all children, young people and families the opportunities they need to do just that, and our projects and services aim to reflect this.
+YMCA Essex is therefore committed to giving all children, young people and families the opportunities they need to do just that, and our projects and services aim to reflect this.

-At the YMCA, we aim to foster an atmosphere in which children, young people, parents, staff and volunteers have the space to explore their own faith and spirituality.
+At YMCA, we aim to foster an atmosphere in which children, young people, parents, staff and volunteers have the space to explore their own faith and spirituality.
 This involves running the organisation in such a way that we are not so hurried and busy that it leaves no room to slow down and open ourselves to that which is greater to us.

 We seek to model relationships of trust and acceptance with each other and with our clients/service users.
 We try not to be overly regimented in terms of how we operate, or what we believe, but allow room for creativity and new ideas to flourish in a supportive and encouraging environment.